 Soder-Wick brand Desoldering Wick

-Soder-Wick, the world's leading brand of desoldering braid (solder wick, desoldering wick) is the fastest, cleanest and safest braid in the industry.
+Soder-Wick, the world's leading brand of desoldering wick (solder wick, desoldering braid) is the fastest, cleanest and safest wick in the industry.
 It significantly reduces rework/repair time and minimizes the risk of heat damage to the board.
 Its geometrically precise weave design allows for maximum capillary action and solder capacity.
-Soder-wick optimizes heat transfer through the braid and into the solder joint, resulting in faster wicking action than any other competitive brand.
+Soder-wick brand desoldering wick optimizes heat transfer through the braid and into the solder joint, resulting in faster wicking action than any other competitive brand.
 Minimal flux residue on the board speeds up the cleaning process or eliminates it entirely.

-As the standard desoldering wire for service and repair, Chem-Wik® ensures fast and safe desoldering.
+As the standard desoldering wick for service and repair, Chem-Wik ensures fast and safe desoldering.
 The ultra-pure, oxygen-free copper braid quickly and completely removes solder from circuit boards and components.
 Its fast wicking action protects components from harmful heat damage.
 PermaPak™ Barrier Packaging ensures ultimate braid freshness and speed by sealing out the harmful effects of the environment and protecting against oxidation.

 - MIL-F-14256F Type R